FrankNFT-labs/iFeedback/README.md

 Do you ever receive user feedback from customers that lack details?
 "App doesn't work" or "App crashes, fix it please!"

-Rather than spending hours on a long e-mail conversation trying to figure out what version of your app the user has, what device they are using, and which version of iOS they are using, just use this Framework to do the lifting for you.
+Rather than spending hours on a long e-mail conversation trying to figure out what version of your app the user has, what device they are using, and which version of iOS they are using, just use this Framework to do the heavy lifting for you.

 Anytime the user to sends a feedback e-mail, the e-mail will automatically include: